awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 Keep the following considerations in mind when creating a target tracking scaling policy:
 + A target tracking scaling policy assumes that it should perform scale out when the specified metric is above the target value\.
 You cannot use a target tracking scaling policy to scale out when the specified metric is below the target value\.
 + A target tracking scaling policy does not perform scaling when the specified metric has insufficient data\.
 It does not perform scale in because it does not interpret insufficient data as low utilization\.
 To scale in when a metric has insufficient data, create a step scaling policy and have an alarm invoke the scaling policy when it changes to the `INSUFFICIENT_DATA` state\.
-For information about alarm states, see [Alarm States](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-states) in the *Amazon CloudWatch User Guide*\.
+For information, see [Alarm States](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-states) in the *Amazon CloudWatch User Guide*\.
 + You may see gaps between the target value and the actual metric data points\.
 This is because Application Auto Scaling always acts conservatively by rounding up or down when it determines how much capacity to add or remove\.
 This prevents it from adding insufficient capacity or removing too much capacity\.
 However, for a scalable target with small capacity, the actual metric data points might seem far from the target value\.
 For a scalable target with larger capacity, adding or removing capacity causes less of a gap between the target value and the actual metric data points\.
 + We recommend that you scale based on metrics with a 1\-minute frequency because that ensures a faster response to utilization changes\.
 Scaling on metrics with a 5\-minute frequency can result in slower response time and scaling on stale metric data\.
 + To ensure application availability, Application Auto Scaling scales out proportionally to the metric as fast as it can, but scales in more gradually\.